tonyhbc/my_web/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Causal Inference
-- Mediation Analysis
+- Survival Analysis
-- Covariate Measurement Error
-- Missing Data
+- Missing/Mismeasured Data
-- Regularized Regression
-- Cancer Clinical Epidemiology
+- Clinical Epidemiology

 # Education to show in About widget
 education: